 E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children, the elderly, and people with severely-compromised immune systems.
-We found E. coli bacteria, indicating the need to look for potential problems in water treatment or distribution.
+They may pose a greater health risk for infants, young children, the elderly, and people with severely compromised immune systems.
 When this occurs, we are required to conduct assessment(s) identify problems and to correct any problems that were found during these assessments.